 - The server completes the secret key.

 - The client and server agree to use the secret key.
 All communications in the same conversation are encrypted with that key.

-Note: It would be possible to use asymmetric encryption for the entire conversation.
-However, as we talked about earlier, asymmetric encryption results in ciphertext that greatly exceeds the size of the unencrypted source.
-To solve that problem without exposing a plaintext key, SSL only uses asymmetric encryption while the client and server establish identity and work together to create a symmetric shared key.
+Furthermore, It would be possible to use asymmetric encryption for the entire conversation.
+However, as we discussed earlier, asymmetric encryption results in ciphertext that greatly exceeds the size of the unencrypted source.
+SSL only uses asymmetric encryption to solve that problem without exposing a plaintext key while the client and server establish identity and work together to create a symmetric shared key.
 From that point forward, they only use symmetric encryption.
 That keeps the size of transmitted data to a minimum.
 Even better, if an attacker manages to break any point of the transmission besides the initial negotiation, they will only gain a temporary key.

 I hope you found this blog post helpful.
 If you have any questions, please let me know in the comment session.